You Can Fight City Hall

 Believe it or not, the government is not above the law.
 It doesn't matter what the old adage says or small you are, you can fight city hall.
 You will face a formidable foe!
 And the government will use our tax dollar to pay an army of lawyers who are usually already on their payroll.
 But does that mean you should give up your rights?
 No, not without talking to an attorney to find out how to proceed.

 Ordinary citizens suffer both financial and personal injury when our government agencies do not exercise due diligence or fail to fulfill the public trust.
 If you have suffered an injury or loss as result of the malfunction of your government, you should never give up your right to recover without a fight.
 Of course, you will find an almost insurmountable mountain of red tape.
-And often, unless you are part of a sizeable group of injured persons, you may feel that your cause is hopeless.
+And often, unless you are part of a sizable group of injured persons, you may feel that your cause is hopeless.

 Many people ask themselves, "What can one person accomplish, against the powers that be"?
 You may even think that your injuries seem minor, compared to the great weight of responsibilities of the elected and appointed government officials and employees.
 But consider the potential for future injury to others when a government mistake that caused you injury isn't corrected.